OrderN/CONQUEST-release/pseudo-and-pao/GTH_LDA/README.md

 Note that these are not tested by the CONQUEST developers, and should be treated with care.
 In particular, PAO generation is at present in beta phase.

+Please note that at present you should not use the Ba_q2 or Ta_q5 directories (the PAO solver does not converge for these two configurations).